elqabasy/university/sem5/CSE241 - Security of Information Systems/assignments/1/README.md

 3. **Collision Resistance**: It should be computationally infeasible to find two different messages m1 and m2 such that hash(m1) = hash(m2)

 ### 2. Why SHA-1 is No Longer Recommended
-SHA-1 is considered cryptographically broken due to:
+- As i mentioned in Ex.4, google produced two diff. pdfs with the same sha1-hash, so it's broken, or has a problem in collission resisten.
-- Theoretical vulnerabilities discovered as early as 2005
+- Also, Theoretical vulnerabilities discovered as early as 2005
-- Practical collision attack demonstrated by Google in 2017 (SHAttered attack)
-- NIST deprecated SHA-1 in 2011 and disallowed its use after 2013
+- NIST deprecated SHA-1 in 2011 and disallowed its use after 2013 # that's logicaly the normal flow after shattered.io papers

 ### 3. Why SHA-256 Can't Be Used Directly for Password Storage
+- I see that becasue the powerfull of todays super computers, we can make brute-force attacks on it.
-- SHA-256 is fast to compute, making brute-force attacks practical
+- Also the SHA256 is fast to compute, so the brute force will be practical
-- No salt is used, allowing rainbow table attacks
+- Also i we want to use it, we have to salt it for preventing rainbow attacks
-- No key stretching, making GPU/ASIC attacks efficient
-- **Solution**: Use dedicated password hashing functions like bcrypt, Argon2, or PBKDF2

 ### 4. Avalanche Effect
 The avalanche effect is a property where a small change in input (even one bit) causes a significant change in the output hash (approximately 50% of bits change).
 This ensures that similar inputs produce completely different hashes.